-- 1. The Board of Directors shall be properly constituted when at least most of its members are present in person or by proxy, except when the meeting has not been duly convened, in which case the attendance of all members is required. - 2.
+1. The Board of Directors shall be properly constituted when at least most of its members are present in person or by proxy, except when the

+- meeting has not been duly convened, in which case the attendance of all members is required. - 2.
 The Chairperson shall moderate the proceedings, encouraging the active involvement of all Directors in the Board's deliberations and safeguarding their freedom to state their position and express their views. - 3.
 The Directors must attend the meetings of the Board in person.
-Without prejudice to the foregoing, Directors must grant a proxy to another Director.
+Without prejudice to the foregoing, in those cases where they are unable to do so, Directors must grant a proxy to another Director.
 Non-Executive Directors may only grant a proxy to other Non-Executive Director.
-Proxies for the representation of absent Directors may be granted by e-mail or by any other means that provides proof of receipt by any means, with a telegram or facsimile addressed to the Chairman or Secretary of the Board being valid. - 4.
-Resolutions shall be adopted with the vote in favour of an absolute majority of Directors present in person or by proxy.

-Votes may be cast in writing and in the absence of a meeting if no Director objects to such procedure and the requirements are satisfied in the Regulations of the Companies Registry.

-5. When Directors or the Secretary express concerns about some proposal or, in the case of Directors, about the Company's performance, and such concerns are not resolved at the meeting, those concerns must be noted in the minutes upon demand by the person voicing them.
+Proxies for the representation of absent Directors may be granted by email or by any other means that provides proof of receipt addressed to the Chairperson or Secretary of the Board. - 4.
+Resolutions shall be adopted with the vote in favour of an absolute majority of Directors present in person or by proxy. - Votes may be cast in writing and in the absence of a meeting if no Director objects to such procedure and the requirements are satisfied in the Regulations of the Companies Registry. - 5.
+When Directors or the Secretary express concerns about some proposal or, in the case of Directors, about the Company's performance, and such concerns are not resolved at the meeting, those concerns must be noted in the minutes upon demand by the person voicing them.